xsoufiane/thesis/papers.md

 - A semantic trajectory data warehouse for improving nursing productivity
 - STCCD: Semantic trajectory clustering based on community detection in networks
 - Applying Movement Constraints to BLE RSSI-Based Indoor Positioning for Extracting Valid Semantic Trajectories

+## 2019
+- MASTER: A multiple aspect view on trajectories

+## 2015
+- Trajectory Data Mining: An Overview

+## 2014
+- An Algebra for Spatiotemporal Data: From Observations to Events

+## 2013
+- CONSTAnT – A Conceptual Data Model for Semantic Trajectories of Moving Objects